An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 Ovarian cancer is the fifth leading cause of cancer death in women.
 Each year in the United States, about 22,000 women are diagnosed with ovarian cancer.
 About 14,000 American women die each year from this disease.

 Certain factors increase the risk for ovarian cancer, while other factors reduce risk.
 Inherited genetic mutations of BRCA genes are the strongest risk factor.
 A family history of breast or ovarian cancer is also a strong risk factor.

 Many of the preventive factors are related to the number of times a woman ovulates during her lifetime, which is indicated by the number of menstrual periods she has.
 Fewer menstrual periods and ovulations appear to be associated with reduced risk for ovarian cancer.

 Older women have a higher risk for ovarian cancer than younger women.
 Ovarian cancer usually occurs after menopause, although it can develop in women of all ages.
 Most women diagnosed with ovarian cancer are older than age 55.Ethnicity

-Ovarian cancer is more common in white women than in African American women.
-Women who are of Ashkenazi (Eastern European) Jewish descent have a higher risk of developing ovarian cancer.Family History
+Ovarian cancer is more common in white women than in African-American women.
+Women who are of Ashkenazi (Eastern European) Jewish descent have a higher risk of developing ovarian cancer in part due to a higher risk of BRCA abnormalities in this population.Family History